AryaD011/A-Multi-Model-Dashboard-for-Live-Airline-Sentiment-Analysis-and-XAI/README.md

 Results Visualization

-The "Model Performance" tab of the app shows a confusion matrix plot for all three models.
+The confusion matrix plot of all three models is displayed in the tab of the app named Model Performance.

-The Naive Bayes matrix shows a heavy bias, misclassifying most neutral and positive tweets as negative.
+The Naive Bayses matrix is highly skewed with majority of the neutral and positive tweets being classified as negative.

-The Tuned SVM and LSTM matrices show a much stronger "diagonal" line, indicating they are far more balanced and accurate at identifying all three classes correctly.
+The Tuned SVM matrix and LSTM matrix have a significantly stronger "diagonal" line; hence, they are much more balanced and precise in recognizing all three types properly.

-We also used LIME to gain insight into how the SVM model works.
-The "Model Explanation" page of the app demonstrates this, highlighting (in green/red) the words that the model used to make its decision.
-This is a key visualization technique for understanding model behavior.
+LIME was also the tool we applied to understand the functioning of the SVM model.
+This is evidenced by the "Model Explanation" page of the app, where the words that the model considered to make its decision are highlighted (in green/red).
+It is one of the major visualizations in the behavior of models.

-Conclusion

-Key Result: Our comparative analysis found that the Tuned SVM is the best all-around model for this task, slightly outperforming the much more complex LSTM and significantly outperforming the Naive Bayes baseline.

-What We Learned: We learned that for this text classification task, a well-tuned classic ML model (SVM) with good text features (TF-IDF n-grams) can be just as, if not more, effective than a Deep Learning model.
-We also learned that building a functional model is only half the battle; creating a usable, interactive, and interpretable application (with tools like Streamlit and LIME) is what turns a project into a true data product.

-Project Structure

-NLP-Project/
-├── .streamlit/
-│   └── config.toml        # The custom theme for the app
-├── pages/
-│   ├── 1_Batch_Analyzer.py  # Page 2 of the app
-│   ├── 2_Live_Feed_Simulator.py # Page 3 of the app
-│   └── 3_Model_Explanation.py # Page 4 of the app
-├── app.py                 # The main Home page of the app ├── train.py               # The script to train all models
-├── requirements.txt       # List of all libraries to install
-├── Tweets.csv             # The raw dataset
-└── ... (model files like svm_model.joblib)

-References

-Dataset: Kaggle: Twitter US Airline Sentiment

-Libraries:

-Streamlit

-Scikit-learn (SVM, Naive Bayes, GridSearchCV)

-TensorFlow/Keras (LSTM)

-LIME (Explainable AI)

-Pandas